syntaqx/git-hooks/README.md

 [pre-commit]: http://pre-commit.com/

-A collection of useful Git hooks for integration with [pre-commit][].
+A collection of useful Git hooks for use with [pre-commit][].

 ## Usage

-Create or append to your `.pre-commit-config.yml` configuration:
+Create or append to your `.pre-commit-config.yaml` configuration:

 ```yaml
 - repo: https://github.com/syntaqx/git-hooks